mph-/lcapy/doc/tutorial.rst

 Introduction
 ============

-lcapy is a set of circuit analysis classes for Python.
+lcapy is a Python package for linear circuit analysis.
 It will only solve linear, time invariant networks.
 In other words, networks comprised of basic circuit elements (R, L, C, etc.) that do not vary with time.